-Currency in Mauritius
+Currency of Mauritius

 While many travellers may want to use their pounds or dollars (or another type of foreign currency) while on holiday, the preferred currency in Mauritius is, in fact, the local currency, which is the Mauritian Rupee—the currency code of which is MUR with the symbol being ₨.
 Having said that, on rare occasions, foreign currencies are accepted but travellers risk losing out on the exchange rate and if change is required, it will likely be given in the local currency.